HomeSTM32Interface R307 Fingerprint Module with STM32 (UART Tutorial)

 • Embedded IoT security for devices requiring biometric authentication

 I am going to use the STM32F446 Dev board from WeAct Studio along with the R307s Fingerprint Sensor Module for this project.
-Below are the Hardware required for the project.
+We’ve added affiliate links for your convenience — if you purchase through these links, it helps support our work at no extra cost to you.

 Wiring R307 Fingerprint Module with STM32